Shanmukha21/Log-Analyzer/README.md

 ### 1. Root Directory
 - **`log_analysis.py`**: A standalone Python script that automates log file analysis.
 This script processes log data and generates insights in a CSV format for large-scale or batch analysis.
 - **`log_analysis_results.csv`**: The log analysis output is saved as a CSV file.
 It includes processed insights, such as request counts, most accessed endpoints, and suspicious activity detected.
-- **`sample.log`**: A sample log file that contains 10,000 entries.
-This file is used for testing and demonstration purposes to show the capabilities of the analysis solution.
+- **`sample.log`**: This is a sample log file containing 10,000 entries.
+It is used for testing and demonstration purposes to show the capabilities of the analysis solution.

 ### 2. Streamlit_APP Directory
 - **`app.py`**: The main script for the Streamlit web application.
 Run this script to launch the log analysis tool in a web browser, allowing users to upload log files and view interactive visualizations.